A Day in Longyearbyen, the World’s Northernmost Town

 Finding Svalbard

 Set at 78 degrees north, Longyearbyen, the capital of Svalbard, is roughly halfway between the Arctic Circle and the North Pole, each about 800 miles away.
-That makes it the northernmost community, with a population of around 1,700.
+That makes it the world’s northernmost community, with a population of about 1,700.

 Svalbard is an archipelago of nine main islands.
-Spitsbergen is the largest, and home to the two largest communities: Longyearbyen and Barentsburg, the latter a town of about 450 that was long run by the Soviet Union.
+Spitsbergen, the largest, is home to the two largest communities: Longyearbyen and Barentsburg, the latter a town of about 450 that was long run by the Soviet Union.
 Its core remains a Russian state-owned company.
-Some expedition ships stop here to see the bust of Lenin and walk around town, although mine didn’t.
+Some expedition ships stop here to see the bust of Lenin and walk around town, but mine didn’t.

 The now-abandoned former Russian settlement Pyramiden in Svalbard has become grazing territory for local reindeer.
 (Christian Aslund/Getty Images)